BOARD CHAIR / NYC ENGAGEMENT CHAIR

-Most recently, Melinda White was the West Region Area President for Frontier Communications.
-She's been honored by The NY Chapter of NOW as a "Woman of Power and Influence” (2012), by Fierce Telecom as a “Woman in Wireline to Watch" (2014) and has been recognized as a Portland “Orchid Influential Woman Leader" (2015).
+Melinda is the CEO of Transit Wireless in NYC, building and operating fiber networks used for transit communications.
+She’s been honored by The NY Chapter of NOW as a “Woman of Power and Influence” (2012), by Fierce Telecom as a “Woman in Wireline to Watch” (2014) and has been recognized as a Portland “Orchid Influential Woman Leader” (2015).

 Mary Curtis is a Silicon Valley woman.
 She’s the Founder/CEO of the award winning Ad/PR Agency PACIFICO, an arts and education board advocate, an Angel to hi-tech startups and is currently grateful for two adult daughters, a loving husband and a newly published poetry chapbook.
 She’s a moving target.

 Courtney is Look What She Did!’s Producing Director and a freelance writer and producer based out of Echo Park, Los Angeles.
 She moved west after graduating from UNC-Chapel Hill and begin her career with the award-winning production team at Imaginary Forces.
 These days she works as a graphics producer at the NFL Network and enjoys making cool stuff with a wide range of clients and friends in her spare time.

 Farrel Levy was trained as an artist at Cooper Union but has made a career as a film and television editor with credits including: Dirty Dancing, NYPD Blue, Primal Fear, Damages and Nashville.
 She has also been a television director and teaches editing at The American Film Institute.
 She is the mother of two daughters who never cease to make her proud.

 Devorah Moos Hankin